alexburky/instaseis-tiger/README.md

 </pre>

-In addition, make sure that sensible values are chosen for the following two parameters *(whose default values are for an unknown, larger than Earth sized planet...)*:
+In addition, make sure that sensible values are chosen for the following two parameters *(whose default values are for an unknown, larger than Earth sized planet... probably for use with Paraview!)*:
 <pre>
 KERNEL_RMIN
 KERNEL_RMAX